New Jersey Parent Relocation and Child Custody Lawyers

 Child Custody and In-State Parent Moves in New Jersey

 In New Jersey, relocation within the state does not normally require court or parental approval.
-However, if you move far enough away, that could impact your ability to fulfill a parenting time arrangement, which may allow your spouse to obtain modification of the custody and visitation attorneys order.
+However, if you move far enough away, that could impact your ability to fulfill a parenting time arrangement, which may allow your spouse to obtain a modification of the custody and visitation order.

 Contact our Morris County NJ Parental Relocation Lawyers for Answers